-In a city that is dominated by Cirque Du Soleil shows, another show with acrobats might seem played out, but nothing could be further from the truth.
-WOW at Rio Las Vegas is a variety show featuring acrobats that dazzle the eye, magicians that confound you, and performers that do everything from dance to juggle.
+In a city dominated by Cirque Du Soleil shows, another show with acrobats might seem played out, but nothing could be further from the truth.
+World of Wonder (WOW) at Rio Las Vegas is an all-ages variety show featuring acrobats that dazzle the eye, magicians that confound you, and performers that do everything from dance to juggle.

-The major draw at this wine cellar is the over 100 bottles available by the glass.
-You order a glass of wine and settle into a plush lounge and imbibe among bottle that range from an 1800 Madeira to your favorite Pinot from the central coast.
-A menu that pairs well with by the glass suggestions is available.
-The knowledgeable wine stewards will walk you through your own palette and help you find your wine of choice.
+The major draw at this wine cellar is that it has more than 100 bottles available by the glass.
+Settle into a plush lounge and order a glass from bottles that range from an 1800 Madeira to your favorite Pinot from the central coast.
+A small dining menu with selections that pair well with the various wines is also available, and the knowledgable wine stewards will walk you through your palette to help you find your wine of choice.

 Top speeds on the ride reach 33 miles per hour, the acceleration will take your breath away, and the added feature of riding the zip line in reverse is a treat.
-The total length of the attraction is just over 800 feet, and you will ride going forward and backward.
-Open to all ages before 7:30 p.m. with free admission to the VooDoo Rooftop Nightclub and Lounge included.
+The total length of the attraction is just over 800 feet.
+The VooDoo Zipline is open to all ages before 7:30 p.m. with free admission to the VooDoo Rooftop Nightclub and Lounge included.

 While the Rio Las Vegas might not be located on the Strip, the VooDoo Rooftop Nightclub and Lounge offers guests unparalleled views of the illuminated strip below.
 Open daily starting at 8 p.m. with a cover charge starting at 10 p.m., the VooDoo dance floor is almost always packed with partiers, but cozy spots inside the lounge offer space for quiet conversations.
 Upstairs, the steakhouse is good for a meal to start the evening, and if you ride the VooDoo Zipline your cover fee is included.